-Fringe Benefits were estimated based on the current actual salaries of the individuals expected to work on grant funded activities adjusted for salary increases to go into effect through January 1, 2019 and the various benefit rates/amounts applicable to each position.
+Fringe Benefits were estimated based on the current actual salaries of the individuals expected to work on grant funded activities adjusted for salary increases to go into effect through July 1, 2019 and the various benefit rates/amounts applicable to each position.
 The total calculated benefits were divided by the computed salaries to determine an average fringe benefit rate.

-Commissioned officer salary calculations are as of July 1, 2018.
-Civil Service salary calculations are as of July 1, 2017 plus expected 2% increase effective July 1, 2018 and January 1, 2019.
+Commissioned officer salary calculations are as of July 1, 2019.
+Civil Service salary calculations are as of July 1, 2019.

-Benefit Rates/Amounts as of July 1, 2018: Social Security - 6.20% for Civil Service.
+Benefit Rates/Amounts as of July 1, 2019:

+Social Security - 6.20% for Civil Service.
 Commissioned officers (Troopers) are exempt from paying Social Security.

-Retirement, Washington State Patrol Retirement System for Troopers - 13.33% Retirement, Public Employees Retirement System (CVEOs) - 11.95% Retirement, Public Employees Retirement System (Civil Service employees) - 12.70% Industrial Insurance, Commissioned Troopers and CVEO's - \$148.00 Industrial Insurance, Civil Service - \$30.00 Health Insurance - \$916.00 Medicare Tax - 1.45%
+Retirement, Washington State Patrol Retirement System for Troopers - 17.68%

+Retirement, Public Employees Retirement System (CVEO's) - 12.14%

+Retirement, Public Employees Retirement System (Civil Service employees) - 12.86%

+Industrial Insurance, Commissioned Troopers and CVEO's - \$148.00

+Industrial Insurance, Civil Service - \$30.00

+Health Insurance - \$938.00

+Medicare Tax - 1.45%

 Benefits include set rates for OASDI, retirement and Medicare (6.2%, variable depending on collective bargaining agreements, and 1.45% respectively).
-Industrial insurance and health insurance are a set amount each month per employee (\$30/mo or \$148/mo depending on the position's risk and \$916 month, respectively).
+Industrial insurance and health insurance are a set amount each month per employee (\$30/mo or \$148/mo depending on the position's risk and \$938 month, respectively).
 Since salaries vary by position and individuals within job classifications, it is impossible to assign a single rate for the fixed benefits rate per position.
 The benefits rate was calculated as the total benefits for each job classification divided by the total salary for the position.
-Rates vary substantially - as salaries increase, the relative percentage of the fixed benefits cost decreases, hence the Secretary Senior shows a benefits rate of 49.47% while the Assistant Chief's position shows a rate of only 21.88%.
+Rates vary substantially - as salaries increase, the relative percentage of the fixed benefits cost decreases, hence the Secretary Senior shows a benefits rate of 33.58% while the Assistant Chief's position shows a rate of only 23.59%.

-4 - Travel
+Part 4 Section 4 - Travel